 This is the really exciting part!
 It’s possible to replicate an object by making an outer Plastimake mould of the object, then casting Plastimake into that mould.

-Plastimake is too thick to pour directly into the mould.
+Plastimake is not runny enough to pour directly into the mould.
 Instead, you need to push it into the mould using your hands to ensure it gets into all the details.

 It’s important to make sure the Plastimake casting doesn’t fuse with the outer Plastimake mould.
 There are a few simple precautions you can take to ensure this doesn’t happen:

 - Put the outer Plastimake mould in your freezer one hour before casting warm Plastimake into it.
 This ensures the outer mould never reaches 60°C, and therefore it won’t soften and stick to the internal casting.